fabioeloi/qemu-micropython/README.md

 - Timing may differ between emulated and physical environments
 - Some hardware-specific features may require adjustment for accurate simulation

+## Project Roadmap

+The project is organized into several milestone releases:

+### v1.1.0 - Debugging and QEMU Integration

+- GDB integration for step-by-step debugging
+- Custom UART driver optimized for QEMU
+- Better semihosting integration for reliable output
+- Exploration of alternative QEMU machine types for STM32F4
+- Comprehensive unit testing framework

+### v1.2.0 - IoT and Simulation Capabilities

+- Network simulation for IoT connectivity testing
+- Virtual sensors simulation (temperature, humidity, motion)
+- State snapshots for efficient scenario testing
+- Over-the-air update mechanisms for firmware deployment

+### v1.3.0 - Development Infrastructure

+- Continuous integration and deployment pipeline
+- Automated testing in virtual environments
+- Documentation improvements

+You can track the progress of these features in our [GitHub Project](https://github.com/fabioeloi/qemu-micropython/projects) and [Milestones](https://github.com/fabioeloi/qemu-micropython/milestones).

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.